se3ya/CustomPosters/Thunderstore/README.md

 ### My Posters Aren't Showing Up
 1. Ensure your images are named correctly (e.g., `Poster1.png`, `CustomTips.png`).
 2. Check the `BepInEx/LogOutput.log` file for errors related to texture loading.
-3. Make sure the posters and tips folders are in the correct location as shown in *[Adding Custom Posters](https://github.com/se3ya/CustomPosters?tab=readme-ov-file#adding-custom-posterscreating-custom-posters-mod)*.
+3. Make sure the posters and tips folders are in the correct location as shown in *Adding Custom Posters* section.
 4. Confirm images are in supported formats (`.png`, `.jpg`, `.jpeg`, `.bmp`, `.mp4`) and not corrupted.

 ### Default Poster (Plane.001) is Still Visible